Minnesota Wildflowers

 [photo of flowers] Flowers are in clusters that arise from the leaf axils, with 5 to 10 flowers in a cluster.
 Each flower is a typical pea shape, ½ to ¾ inch long, and creamy white to pale yellow, sometimes turning orange with age.

-[photo of leaves] Leaves are compound in groups of 3 to 5 pairs, with a tendril at the end of the leaf stem that wraps around other plants for support.
-Leaflets are oval to egg-shaped, 1 to 2 inches long and to 1¼ inch wide, becoming smaller at the end of the leaf stem.
-At the leaf axil is a pair of leaf-like appendages (stipules) that are about ½ inch long and sharply pointed at the tip end.
-The main stem is angled.
+[photo of leaves] Leaves are compound in groups of 3 to 5 pairs, with a tendril at the end of the leaf stalk that wraps around other plants for support.
+Leaflets are oval to egg-shaped, 1 to 2 inches long and to 1¼ inch wide, becoming smaller at the end of the stalk.
+At the leaf axil is a pair of leaf-like appendages (stipules) that are generally oval, about ½ inch long and sharply pointed at the tip end.
+Stems are angled or round, and hairless.

 • Prairie Restorations - Bringing people together with the land